AutaBuild - Repair And Save. Logo

 1965 Shelby 1966 Shelby 1967 Shelby 1968 Shelby 1969 Shelby 1970 Shelby

-1966 Ford Mustang Shelby GT350 Tribute The 1966 Shelby models, including the Shelby GT350 and Shelby GT350H ("H" for Hertz), were continuation models of the previous year's successful collaboration between Ford and Carroll Shelby's Shelby American.
+1966 Ford Mustang Shelby The 1966 Shelby models, including the Shelby GT350 and Shelby GT350H ("H" for Hertz), were continuation models of the previous year's successful collaboration between Ford and Carroll Shelby's Shelby American.
 The 1966 Shelby GT350 retained the high-performance characteristics of its predecessor, featuring a modified V8 engine, sportier suspension, and distinctive styling cues.
 The GT350H was a unique offering available for rental through Hertz, aimed at providing customers with a taste of high-performance driving.
 Both models continued to solidify the Shelby Mustang's reputation as a potent and sought-after American muscle car.

 In 1966, Shelby American produced a total of 2,378 Shelby Mustangs across various models and configurations.
 This production included both Shelby GT350 and Shelby GT350H (Hertz) models.
 The breakdown of the production numbers for 1966 Ford Shelby models is as follows: